 The district data coordinator ensured that academic grades were recorded with accuracy.
 The evaluation team provided oversight of personal enrichment objective assessments through an online survey portal.
 Center staff recorded daily attendance via an online platform that included aligned student demographics.
 All data was combined to mirror required state and federal reporting.
 All students completed objective assessments upon entry into the program or during the first data reporting period.
-Adult Family Member performance data was not collected and corrective actions to monitor parent night data collection were needed to ensure this process became formalized.

-5.3 Data Analysis and Results: Progress Toward and Achievement of Objectives created benchmark achievement standards to rate the success of each objective.
+5.3 Data Analysis and Results: Progress Toward and Achievement of Objectives

+The state standardization process created success criterion that will gauge the Broward County Public Schools 21st CCLC program's achievement.
+As part of this process, the 21st CCLC project created benchmark achievement standards from which to rate the success of each objective.
 The state project benchmarks are as follows:

-The state standardization process created success criterion to gauge the Broward County Public Schools 21st CCLC program's achievement.
-As part of this process, the 21st CCLC project